Sony Picture Profiles Explained - How To Create Film Simulations With Your Sony Camera

 The Kodak Gold film simulation - shot taken in Bucharest

-Since nobody’s really explaining how to customize the standard setting of the picture profiles, I want to explain every bit of it & show you the step-by-step process involved in creating your custom Picture Profile recipe.
+Since nobody’s really explaining how to customize picture profile settings I want to explain every bit of it & show you the step-by-step process involved in creating your custom Picture Profile recipe.

 1. Check if your Sony Camera has a Picture Profile Menu 😂